-This 12-hectare property located in Neepawa, Manitoba produces treated lumber, treated posts and poles for agricultural applications, pre-stained decking and fencing as well as utility poles.
+This 12-hectare property located in Neepawa, Manitoba produces treated lumber, treated posts and poles for agricultural applications, as well as utility poles.
 Treatment is conducted in two water-borne treating cylinders using CCA and MCA.
 Total annual treating capacity is approximately 115,000 cubic metres.